KaderErgin/RealEstate/README.md

 - 📋 **Swagger Integration**: Swagger is used to create and test API documentation.
 - 📂 **Clean Folder Structure**: Organized in accordance with clean code principles.
 - 🗃️ **Database Operations**: Contains related tables, sections, triggers and procedures.
-- 🔐 **Secure Login**: Transactions are made with JWT token management to ensure users save money.
+- 🔐 **Secure Login**: Authentication is handled using JWT tokens to ensure user security
 - 📈 **Admin Panel**: There is an admin panel where real estate-related statistics can be viewed.
 - 🏠 **Real Estate Management System:**: Users can create and manage their own real estate.
 - 🔍 **Advanced Search Feature**: Allows users to find what they are looking for by searching by category and city.